How do Remote ID Checks Work?

 1. Address checks and PEPs and sanctions screening

 The first step to verifying a client’s identity is to obtain a proof of address.
 Using basic information entered by the client, Thirdfort verifies their address with at least two sources using Experian.
-PEPs, sanctions and adverse media checks are also performed using LexisNexis and ComplyAdvantage.
+PEPs and sanctions screening is also performed using LexisNexis and ComplyAdvantage.

 2. Document verification